AndreaB2000/ASW-project/docs/report.md

 - Chance to change the username -> the username is not unique anymore
 - Timer during a match
 - Replay a match
+- Improve disconnection handling, right now players are not notified when the opponent disconnects